mschoch/bleve_sourcegraph_blog/README.md

 </pre
 </noscript>

 The call to the `Open()` function only takes a single parameter, the path to the index.
-The mapping is not needed, as it was serialized into the index at the time it was created.
+The mapping is not needed, as it was serialized into the index at the time of creation.

 The `query` describes what we're looking for.
 In this case it is a TermQuery, the simplest kind of query.
 Term queries looks for an exact match of the specified term in the index.